firefly-iii/docs/docs/import/csv.rst

 Import CSV files
 ================

 Firefly III can import data from CSV files.
-It uses a very clever system inspired by `Atlassian JIRA <https://www.atlassian.com/software/jira>`_ to so.
+It uses a very clever system inspired by `Atlassian JIRA <https://www.atlassian.com/software/jira>`_ to do so.
 On this page I will assume you have a CSV file from your bank available, and you want to import this file into Firefly III.
 Well, first go to "Import and export" and select "Import data".
 Click on "Import a file".

 Please note there is a :ref:`FAQ about the import process <faqimport>` as well.